matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

 messages, control rooms and synchronise conversation history.
-It is designed to support both lightweight clients which store no state and lazy-load data from the server as required - as well as heavyweight clients which maintain a full local peristent copy of server state.
+It is designed to support both lightweight clients which store no state and lazy-load data from the server as required - as well as heavyweight clients which maintain a full local persistent copy of server state.

-This mostly describes v1 of the Client-Server API as featured in the original September 2014 launch of Matrix, apart from user-interactive authentication where it is encouraged to move to V2, therefore this is the version documented here.
+This mostly describes v1 of the Client-Server API as featured in the original September 2014 launch of Matrix, apart from user-interactive authentication where it is encouraged to move to v2, therefore this is the version documented here.
 Version 2 is currently in development (as of Jan-March 2015) as an incremental but backwards-incompatible refinement of Version 1 and will be released shortly.